apache/opendal/core/src/docs/rfcs/3197_config.md

 }
 ```

-Existing builder's public API will not be changed, but it's internal implementation will be changed to use `XxxConfig` instead.
+The public API of existing builders will remain unchanged, although their internal implementations will be modified to utilize `XxxConfig`.
 Type that can't be represents as `String` like `Box<dyn AwsCredentialLoad>` and `HttpClient` will be kept in `Builder` as before.

 # Drawbacks

-This change makes OpenDAL's public API surface much larger.
+This modification will significantly expand OpenDAL's public API surface, makes it harder to maintain and increases the risk of breaking changes.
+Also, this change will add much more work for bindings which need to implement `XxxConfig` for each service.

 # Rationale and alternatives